-And a comprehensive supplier audit conducted by a professional auditing company will seem like a small price to pay for an order of thousands of high-end products.
+And an extensive factory audit conducted by a professional auditing company will seem like a small price to pay for an order of thousands of high-end products.

 Likewise, investing in a more detailed audit makes more financial sense if you plan to work with a particular supplier repeatedly.
 The added time and cost are often worth the greater assurance that you’ve made the right sourcing decision.

 3. Your ability to audit the factory yourself